|Home||The Game||Finding a Race||Community|

-When you test you can exceed attribute (acceleration, deceleration, top speed, or start speed) by 20 mph for this turn if you succeed but you can damage your car for the rest of the race if you fail.
+When you test you can exceed an attribute (acceleration, deceleration, top speed, or start speed) by 20 mph for this turn but you can damage your car for the rest of the race if you fail.

 The result of a test is determined by the roll of two dice.
 Compare the total to the Die Roll Reference.

 A green result means that the tested attribute gains 20 mph for this turn.

 A red result means that the test was a failure and the tested attribute is usually reduced by 20 mph for the rest of the race (place a -20 damage marker on top of the attribute card).

 If you fail a test to increase your acceleration or top speed this turn, reduce your speed 20 mph from the speed you were attempting.
 For example if you were testing your 140 top speed by attempting to go 160, you would go 140 if you failed even though 140 would be above your new, damaged top speed of 120.